-Today approximately 1,000 Jews, live in four small neighborhoods of the city: Avraham Avinu, Beit Hadassah, Tel Romano and a region above Tel Rumeida where caravans are located.
+Today, adjacent to the larger Arab population of the city, approximately 1,000 Jews, live in four small neighborhoods Avraham Avinu, Beit Hadassah, Tel Romano and a region above Tel Rumeida where caravans are located.
 The population is comprised of some 100 families, as well as 250 students studying at the Yeshivat Shavei Hevron in Tel Romano.

-Within Hebron, near the Jewish neighborhoods, is the Cave of Machpelah, the Tomb of the Patriarchs.
-An exceedingly ancient site of enormous religious significance to Jews, it too is under Israeli control today.
+Within Hebron, in the Jewish area, is the Cave of Machpela, the Tomb of the Patriarchs—an exceedingly ancient site of considerable religious significance to Jews.

 Historical connection: From ancient to recent times